wjs018/QuantitativeEditing/README.md

 * `numpy` for some number manipulation
 * `pandas` for some data manipulation

-I am running this code using Python 2.7.14 in Ubuntu 17.10.
-It is untested in Python 3.
-If you run into problems on Python 3 and you really want to run it yourself, let me know what is giving you a problem either through an issue or a pull request and I can take a look.
+I am running this code using Python 3.6.6 in Ubuntu 18.04.
+Video downloading with `youtube_dl` won't work correctly in Python 2 without decoding the function arguments in to utf-8.

 ## Running the Code